sherpa-ai/sherpa/docs/gettingstarted/kerastosherpa.rst

 From Keras to Sherpa in 30 seconds
 ==================================

-Here we will show how to adapt a minimal Keras script so it can be used with Sherpa.
+This example will show how to adapt a minimal Keras script so it can be used with SHERPA.
 As starting point we use the "getting started in 30 seconds" tutorial from the Keras webpage.

 We start out with this piece of Keras code: